MaherAhmed0/Gaming-Hayate-Store/README.md

 ## Usage
 After registration, the user is automatically redirected to the login page and then to the user's home page.
 The website is designed to be intuitive and user-friendly.
 However, please note that in order to interact with the website (e.g., add items to the cart or favorites), you must first register and log in.
 Any attempt to perform an action without being logged in will redirect you to the login page.

+## Contributing
+Contributions are welcome!
+Feel free to fork the repository, make your changes, and submit a pull request.
+You can also submit bug reports or feature requests.

+## Contact Information
+For any questions or support, please contact me at: 0maherahmed@gmail.com

 ## Data Structure
 The website uses a custom JSON data structure for its products.

+The `new` field indicates whether a product is new.
+If it is, a small styled tab will appear on the product card to inform the user.
+The `bestSellers` field indicates whether a product will appear in the "Best Sellers of the Week" section.

 Here's a sample:

 ```json
 {